Cyborg-Network/Cyborg-chain/pallets/rewards/README.md

-# Provider Rewards Pallet ( pallet-provider-rewards )
+# Rewards Pallet ( pallet-rewards )

 ## Overview

 A subsystem to allow for an automatic `reward` process, whereby a reward will be given to `providers` for providing a service or completing a task.

-This process is done in timely manner, and is not subject to the same governance process as other treasury proposals.
+In this version, the pallet offers foundational incentives to providers for maintaining consistent network connectivity.
+Rewards are recalculated hourly in the database based on random connectivity assessments by the edge connect pallet, with daily payout distribution.

 ### Terminology